SasoPavlic/NiaNetCAE/README.md

 * Learning rate
 * Optimizer

-You can run the NiaNet script once your setup is complete.
+You can run the NiaNetCAE script once your setup is complete.

-##### Running NiaNet script with Docker:
+##### Running NiaNetCAE script with Docker:

 ```docker build --tag spartan300/nianet:cae . ```